ethereum/devp2p/caps/eth.md

 validity of a block, it must be validated against these rules:

 - The block header fields must be valid according to the definition above.
-- The `transactions` contained in the block must be valid according to the validation rules given earlier.
+- The `transactions` contained in the block must be valid according to the rules given earlier.
 - The sum of the `gas-limit`s of all transactions must not exceed the `gas-limit` of the block.
 - The `transactions` of the block must be verified against the `txs-root` by computing and